-Plymouth Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of January 18th, 2022, Plymouth Housing Authority has 1 waiting lists that are open now or opening soon.
+Plymouth Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 |Massachusetts Housing Choice Voucher Centralized||Open Until Further Notice|